GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::

-:::{dropdown} How to download data via AWS
+:::{dropdown} How to download DEA Land Cover data via AWS

 DEA Land Cover data can be downloaded in bulk using Amazon Web Service’s Command Line Interface (AWS CLI).
 This method is for technical users.